- CV: PDF

 R. David Badger, Ph.D.

-• Summary of Ph.D. studies: Dr. R. David Badger joined the lab in Fall 2018.
+- Summary of Ph.D. studies: Dr. R. David Badger joined the lab in Fall 2018.
 He has worked on RF signal processing, with a focus on signal compression and classification.
 He has open-sourced his dataset and deep learning-based RF classification system, which was the first of its kind that aims at multi-class RF signal classification using neural networks.
-He is now at Naval Surface Warfare Center Crane Division.
+After the Ph.D. he worked at Naval Surface Warfare Center Crane Division, and now he is in the defense sector.

 Aswin Sivaraman, Ph.D.